nguyen14ck/MapReduce-Tutorial/README.md

 ```

-Clone your code on Github to build MapReduce program:
+Clone your code on Github to build MapReduce program.

 ```Shelll
 # Clone